RobertoChiosa/homie-conversational-agent/README.md

 Tested in Chrome 57+, Firefox 70+, and Safari 10.1+.
 Please, notice that speech-to-text capability does not work in Safari and Firefox.

-To get started with the project, import the `homie.zip` into Dialogflow, generate a _service key_ from Google (in JSON), and download it into the root of the project as `homie-key.json`.

 # ▶ Usage

+To get started with the project, import the file `Homie.zip` into Dialogflow, generate a _service key_ from Google (in JSON), and download it into the root of the project as `homie-key.json`.

-In order to test the app, just run the flask server (you need to install the requirements) via
+Create a new Python `venv` installing the required packages listed in `requirements.txt` In order to test the app, just run the flask server through the command:

 ```
 python app.py
 ```